-You could also check out Green Kid Crafts subscription box.
+You could also check out the Green Kid Crafts subscription box.
 Everything in one box, delivered to your door each month.
 The perfect way to be crafty each month.

 Head to your local library and check out their selection of books in the crafting section.
-My 10 and eight year olds love to get these books and then find something to re-create.
+My 10 and eight-year-olds love to get these books and then find something to re-create.

-Make sure to check out my Amazon store front to find some fun craft books, including a book with a years worth of crafts.
+Make sure to check out my Amazon storefront to find some fun craft books, including a book with a year’s worth of crafts.

 Paper, Pencils, Glue

 Just having craft supplies in your home can make all the difference.
 Your kids can use their imagination to create their own works of art.
-You don’t have to let them have free range to art materials at all times, but instead give them scheduled time whether it is once a week or more often.
+You don’t have to let them have free range to art materials at all times, but instead, give them scheduled time whether it is once a week or more often.

 I would spend every penny I have spent on Lego over the year, all over again.
-It is the best toy any of my kids have gotten, and I love when they choice to spend their birthday or Christmas money on more of it.
+It is the best toy any of my kids have gotten, and I love when they choose to spend their birthday or Christmas money on more of it.